CBD & Psoriasis

-CBD dampens the body’s immune response, which is desired for conditions related to an overactive immune system.
-Since there are cannabinoid receptors in cells throughout the skin, it is possible to address a dermatological condition both with systemic and topical remedies.
-CBD oil has a significant amount of anti-inflammatory and anti-proliferative characteristics that can act against the symptoms of psoriasis.
+CBD may dampen the body’s immune response, which is desired for conditions related to an overactive immune system.
+Since there are cannabinoid receptors in cells throughout the skin, it may possible to address a dermatological condition both with systemic and topical remedies.
+CBD oil may have a significant amount of anti-inflammatory and anti-proliferative characteristics that may act against the symptoms of psoriasis.

-In most cases, CBD balms and oils actually relieve damaged skin, yet the benefits from the use of CBD are highly dependent on the quality of the extract, as much as on the patient’s particular condition.
+CBD balms and oils may actually relieve damaged skin, yet the benefits from the use of CBD could be highly dependent on the quality of the extract, as much as on the patient’s particular condition.
 Some people saw their psoriasis vanish, others just experienced less inflammation and itching.

 CBD may control psoriasis by balancing the immune system’s response.
 Psoriasis sufferers may benefit from using CBD internally as well as topically.
-CBD lotion, CBD tinctures, and CBD soft gels are known to be effective.
-DO NOT SMOKE anything including cigarettes because the smoke releases carcinogens and other skin-damaging radicals which will aggravate your psoriasis.
+CBD lotion, CBD tinctures, and CBD soft gels may be effective.
+DO NOT SMOKE anything including cigarettes because smoke releases carcinogens and other skin-damaging radicals which may aggravate your psoriasis.

 HISTORY AND STUDIES

 A study titled “Epigenetic control of skin differentiation genes by phytocannabinoids” confirms that the endocannabinoid system plays a role in epidermal physiology.
 Our body-produced cannabinoid anandamide also regulates the expression of skin differentiation genes, while the phytocannabinoids cannabidiol (CBD) and cannabigerol (CBG) can control both cell proliferation and differentiation.

 A study conducted in 2007 and published in the Journal of Dermatological Science.
-Scientists found that cannabinoids help to prevent dead skin cells buildup by inhibiting living cell proliferation.
+Scientists found that cannabinoids help to prevent dead skin cell buildup by inhibiting living cell proliferation.
 This action supports the fact that cannabis extracts could be effective compounds for the treatment of skin diseases.